chrispalmeri/access-control/docs/Reference.md

 > removed two transforms in bottom.svg to get it right side up

-drag the svg's into GIMP and leave at 100 pixels per inch
+drag the svg's into GIMP and set at 100 pixels per inch